Orange-OpenSource/TIM/README.rst

 and a basic Android TIM-Client app enabling to test the TIM services.
 The TIM (Android and JavaCard parts) operates as a server and receives requests from native applications needing to access user personnal data.
 The TIM provides many benefits among with:
-*	Usage continuity when in offline scenario (or in a roaming situation),
+    *	Usage continuity when in offline scenario (or in a roaming situation)
-*	Privacy improvement for the end-user as the online IdP is not contacted and therefore unable to track the user’s activity,
+    *	Privacy improvement for the end-user as the online IdP is not contacted and therefore unable to track the user’s activity
     *	Improved security with the use of a combination of Trusted Execution and Secure storage

 This repository contains four modules that are complementary.
 We have on one hand services that are part of the Trusted Identity Module (an Android service and a JAVA Card Service), and a modified OpenID Connect Server (with TIM features).
 On the other hand, a basic Android client app enabling to test the TIM services.